COMMUNITY PROJECT CYCLE 2018 – 2019 (JUNE-MAY):

 - Connection of project proposal to the goal of combating hunger and homelessness in the Tri-county area.

-- Inclusion of a significant volunteer component, including description of volunteer tasks and level of commitment ( # hours), days and times volunteers are needed.
+- Inclusion of a significant volunteer component, including description of volunteer tasks and level of commitment (# of hours), days and times volunteers are needed.
 Please note our members are available for volunteering at various times, but projects with a weekday evening or weekend day volunteer component are most likely to be successful.

 - Clarity of the goals and objectives of the project; including a timeline outlining tasks necessary to accomplish project goals and objectives, and an identified contact person(s) to work with the Junior League in carrying out the project.